hellgate75/angular-sample/README.md

 ## Testing

-Running `grunt test` will run the unit and integration tests with karma.
+Running `grunt test` will run the unit and the integration tests with karma.
 Running `grunt karma:test` will run only the unit tests with karma.
-Test cases are running before build as pre-requisites.
+Test cases are running before the build as pre-requisites.
 Running the tests a junit and a cobertura reports have been created  in the `build` folder inside the container folder `tests`.
 Testing frameworks : `karma, jasmine, mocha, chai, sinon`